jgyy/fcc-scrape/placeholder.md

 ---
-id: 5d79253742f3313d55db981f
+id: 5d7925379e0180a438ce7f95
-title: Part 86
+title: Part 87
 challengeType: 0
-dashedName: part-86
+dashedName: part-87
 ---

 # --description--

-Replace `createLabel` with an arrow function with a block body.
-This would allow us to add more statements.
-The arrow function should take an argument `x`, and call `createLabel(x)`.
+Inside the `range` `forEach`, use the `forEach` method on `letters`, passing in a function with argument `x` and an empty body.

 # --hints--